asokolsky/RESTing-with-Flask/05.production/farm/logs/README.md

 # Logs

-This folder will have farm logs and service process(es) IDs.
+This folder will have farm logs and service process(es) PIDs.